-The app, which is available for both iOS and Android smartphones, scans barcodes on participating websites to create 2FA codes that serve as a second level of protection when you log in.
+The app, which is available for both iOS (opens in new tab) and Android smartphones, scans QR codes on participating websites to create 2FA codes that serve as a second level of protection when you log in.

-Each site is different, but a site that works with Google Authenticator (or similar apps like Authy) will have an option to scan the barcode when setting up 2FA.
+Each site is different, but a site that works with Google Authenticator (or similar apps like Authy) will have an option to scan the QR code when setting up 2FA.
 You then open Google Authenticator, press the + button, and scan to add the account.

-In the app, you'll have a constantly updating 2FA code that you can use without having it texted to you.
+In the app, you'll have a constantly updating 2FA numerical code, usually 6 digits long, that you can use without having it texted to you.
 When you sign in to the account, enter that code, and voila, you're in.
 Most sites will have you verify that the code in Authenticator is working before you start using it to log in.

 The benefits of an app like Google Authenticator, besides not having an SMS message hijacked, are that you have all of the codes in a central location and that they're available all of the time, even when your phone is offline.

 In fact, Google says that forcing qualified account holders to use 2FA cut the rate of account takeovers by 50%.